vrandall66/front-end-submissions-public/1906/mod-2/fitlit/kayla-amanda.md

 * `avgNumOfKey` is probably not the best name for a [method here](https://github.com/Asilo5/fitlit-starter-kit/blob/master/test/Activity-test.js#L43-L46) -- but that's besides the point.
 Break these expectations out into separate it blocks.
 I would say any time you are giving different input to a method, and expecting different output based on that input, that warrants its own it block.

+* Good use of your beforeEach blocks to reduce redundant code

+* Missing some method tests for some of the bigger classes like Activity -- e.g. no method test for `numberOfSteps` -- no need to go back and finish this, as I can tell you have a grasp on testing based on what's there, but because we're missing some method tests I gotta give you a 2 here!!

 ### Encapsulation / Breaking Logic into Components